alat-rights/alat-rights/README.md

 My name is Alana.

-- 🌱 I'm currently studying CS and math at Stanford.
+- 🌱 I study CS and math at Stanford.
-- 🚀 I value moving fast and shipping high-quality work.
-- 🧠 I do ML research at Stanford.
-Previously, I built software at WhatsApp.
+- 💻 Previously, I interned at WhatsApp.
-- 🤔 My goal is to figure out how to build corrigible AI systems.
+- 🚀 I'm on a mission to figure out how to align powerful future AI systems.

 Unfortunately, most of my recent projects have not been public.